 - Public engine headers live under engine/include/pixelbullet and are exported through curated engine Bazel targets.

-- The engine implementation surface is split across subsystem libraries such as pixelbullet_core, pixelbullet_filesystem, pixelbullet_assets, pixelbullet_scene, pixelbullet_window, pixelbullet_audio, pixelbullet_graphics, pixelbullet_application, and pixelbullet_imgui.
+- The engine implementation surface is split across subsystem libraries such as pixelbullet_core, pixelbullet_filesystem, pixelbullet_assets, pixelbullet_scene, pixelbullet_window, pixelbullet_audio, pixelbullet_graphics, pixelbullet_logging, pixelbullet_application, and pixelbullet_imgui.

 - platform/authoring, platform/scene_play, and platform/ui are first-party internal platform layers shared by the editor, products, and examples, not external distribution surfaces.